pjbuckman/Buckman/README.md

 It utilizes a one page HTML5 theme [Strongly Typed](html5up.net) by HTML5 UP for [Bootstrap](http://getbootstrap.com/) created by @ajlk.

-The theme was modifed and deployed on GitHub pages, all contained within HTML and CSS.
+The theme was modifed and deployed on [GitHub Pages](https://pages.github.com/), all contained within HTML and CSS.

 Deployed on GitHub Pages.